-Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
-This is also used to move between each menu when you configure the RAID.
-Select button This is used to enter the option you have selected.
+PARTS FUNCTION Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
+This is also used to move between each menu when you configure the subsystem.
+Select button 🗸 This is used to enter the option you have selected.
 Exit button EXIT Press this button to return to the previous menu.